 Raised primarily a classical cellist, Mel has a deep and eternal love for the low frequencies of the bass clef.
 As a multi-instrumentalist, Melanie composes and performs for film, theater, dance, poetry and epic neighborhood parades.
 Her work can be explored here!

-Candice Johnson started volunteering with GRP in summer of 2013 and is now the Barracuda Club Coordinator.
+Candice Johnson (Operations Manager) started volunteering with GRP in summer of 2013 and is now the Barracuda Club Coordinator.
 After graduating from Rutgers University, Candy taught English in France and worked in Student Services at the English Language Programs at Penn.
 In addition, Candy has been organizing shows with Permanent Wave Philly since 2012 and currently plays guitar and bass in local bands Bike Crash and Mermaid Parade.

 Philly native Julia Rainer (Program Facilitator) is a singer, guitar player, song writer, and producer.
 She has been writing and performing in the Philly scene for over 10 years, and earned her Undergraduate Degree in the Music Business & Technology program at University of the Arts.
 Julia has devoted herself to non-profit work through her positions at Weathervane Music and The Boys’ & Girls’ Club.
 In 2017, Julia released her debut LP ‘Spirits’ with the local label Creep Records.
 Her aspirations for 2018 include touring, writing and recording new music, and connecting with new audiences, as well as continuing to connect and work alongside a growing community of people for social, racial, economic, and gender justice.